Sunday, April 4, 2010

-I wanted to make sure to get the Potluck Sunday post up before I head out .
-So Today I am bringing a Hoe down BBQ Chuck Roast to the potluck.
+I wanted to make sure to Hoedown BBQ Chuck Roast recipe posted before we head out.
 Chuck roast is one of my favorite cuts of meat.
-One because it is a cheaper cut, and two if cooked just the right way (really slow) the results are fantastic.
-Chuck Roast is pretty much the only roast I use.
+It's not too expensive and if cooked just the right way (really slow) the results are fantastic.
+Chuck Roast is pretty much the only roast I buy.

-I found this recipe awhile back over at Tried and True Cooking with Heidi.
-I knew this was a recipe that I had to try as soon as I saw it.
-I am so glad I made it because everyone loved the roast.
+I found this recipe awhile back and I knew this was a recipe that I had to try!
+I'm so glad I made it because everyone loved the roast.
 It was nice change from my ordinary slow cooked pot roast.
-I cooked mine in the oven after I seared the meat but next time I might use the crock pot for more intense slow cooking to ensure even more tenderness of the meat.
-I hope everyone has a wonderful Easter Day.
+Lets get started on the step by step.

-1 - boneless beef chuck roast (4 lb), 2 inches thick
+1 - 4 lb boneless beef chuck roast, 2 inches thick

 1/4 - cup sugar